oryoxorki-dev/DaanPH/README.md

 * Internet connectivity
 * Remote APIs
 * Online map services
+* Cloud-based routing
 * Real-time backend services

 DaanPH takes an offline-first approach for its core functionality.

-By keeping important transportation and geographic data locally available, DaanPH can continue providing essential commuter functionality in situations where connectivity is limited or unavailable.
+By keeping important transportation and geographic data locally available, the application can continue providing essential commuter functionality in situations where connectivity is limited or unavailable.

+This approach also reduces the application's dependence on remote services for everyday route searches.

 ---